Yong Peng: Politics

-Yong Peng has its own constituency in the Johor State Legislative Assembly, currently held by Ling Tian Soon of the MCA.
+Yong Peng has its own constituency in the Johor State Legislative Assembly, currently held by Ling Tian Soon from the Malaysian Chinese Association.

 On the federal level Yong Peng is part of the Ayer Hitam parliamentary constituency.
-It is currently represented by Minister of Transport Wee Ka Siong of the Barisan Nasional governing coalition.
+It is currently represented by Wee Ka Siong.
+President of the Malaysian Chinese Association which is part of the Barisan Nasional coalition.

 Demographics

 More than half of the local residents are of Chinese origin, whose forefathers migrated from southern China in the 1880s.
 The rest are Malays and Indians who mainly reside in the surrounding Yong Peng areas.
 Other than Malay, the other main language used is Mandarin with an accent strongly influenced by the Fuzhou and Hokkien Dialects.
 Chinese make up the majority of the population at 60%, followed by the Malays at 32%, Indians at 7%.

 Economy

 Industrial areas in Yong Peng are Ayer Hitam, Ayer Hitam-Yong Peng Street, Yong Peng Town and Seri Wangi Industrial Areas.